Cosham: Economy

-Cosham is also home to the UK headquarters of IBM UK Ltd. The site known as 'North Harbour' was built in the 1970s, the location being selected due to the job cuts by the Royal Navy during the time.
+Cosham was once home to the UK headquarters of IBM UK Ltd. The site formerly known as 'North Harbour' was built in the 1970s.
+It is now known as Lakeside Business Park.

 Local amenities

 The Queen Alexandra Hospital is situated in the north of the area at the bottom of Portsdown Hill.
 Locally referred to as simply QA, it is the major hospital for the south-east Hampshire and south-west West Sussex area.

-Cosham railway station provides frequent services by 3 train companies to destinations including; Brighton, London Waterloo, London Victoria, Bristol, Cardiff & Southampton.
+Cosham railway station provides frequent services by 3 train companies to destinations including; Brighton, London Waterloo, Bristol, Cardiff, and Southampton.

 Education

 The main campus of Highbury College is situated in the south east of Cosham on the Highbury estate.